Merkel, in bind on migrants, ready to back faster Turkish EU bid

 Both the Turkish and German leaders said they had agreed there could be no lasting solution to the migration crisis without resolving the conflict in Syria, from where more than 2 million refugees have now fled to Turkey.

-A "safe zone" in northern Syria, a proposal long championed by Turkey but which has gained little international traction, is badly needed, Davutoglu said.
+A "safe zone" in northern Syria, a proposal long championed by Turkey but which has gained little international traction, is badly needed if the flow of refugees is to be stemmed, Davutoglu said, warning of a potential new wave of migration as fighting intensifies around the Syrian city of Aleppo.

 "Our priority is to prevent illegal immigration and reduce the number of people crossing our borders.
-In that respect we have had very fruitful discussions with the EU recently," he said.
+In that respect we have had very fruitful discussions with the EU recently," Davutoglu told the news conference.

-But Davutoglu said while progress had been made on an EU offer to Turkey last week of an action plan including "re-energized" talks on joining the bloc, several issues remained to be resolved.
+But he said that while progress had been made on an EU offer to Turkey last week of an action plan including "re-energised" talks on joining the bloc, as well as aid and the prospect of easier travel visas, several issues remained to be resolved.

-Visa-free travel for Turks should be brought forward to July 2016 instead of the current planned 2017 in exchange for Turkey signing up to the readmission agreement, he said.
-He also said Turkey should have a seat at EU summits.
+Visa-free travel for Turks should be brought forward to July 2016 instead of the current planned 2017 in return for Turkey signing a "readmission agreement" to allow in migrants sent back from Europe, he said.
+Turkey should also be allowed to participate in EU summits, he added.

 Just two months ago, Merkel was practically able to dictate terms to Greece over an aid plan to tackle its debt crisis.
-Over neighboring Turkey she has far less leverage.

-President Tayyip Erdogan, whom Merkel also met, said he had asked her - as well as France, Britain and Spain - for support on accelerating Turkey's EU membership bid.

-Erdogan discussed with Merkel the opening of five so-called chapters of the accession process, concerning harmonizing rules on energy, economic policy, fundamental rights, justice and security policy.
+But over neighbouring Turkey, she has far less leverage to get her way, particularly as just 10 days ago, she reiterated her opposition to Turkey joining the European Union.